Lommix/quadtree_boid_simulation/README.md

 ![(screenshot)](./docs/screen.png)

-Quadtree implementation together with a simple Boid algorithm.
+Quadtree implementation together with a boid simulation written in rust, using the bevy framework.

 ## Run